Andy Dolich: Oakland Athletics (1980–1994)

 Dolich spent the next 15 years of his career with Major League Baseball's Oakland A's.
 When Dolich arrived in Oakland, the A's ranked last in attendance in the league and Dolich was charged with rejuvenating interest in the team.
 In his first 13 years, Dolich increased season ticket sales from 326 to 16,000 and attendance from 850,000 to 2.9 million.

 Dolich was elevated to the position of executive vice president in 1993, and in this capacity he helped generate $58 million of annual revenue for the club.
 He was a member of the team's executive council that was charged by ownership with running the business operation on a daily basis, as well as the lead negotiator in both corporate sponsor and broadcasting contracts.
 During this time, Dolich established relationships with wide variety of community-based organizations in the Bay Area.
 He was the team spokesperson in all business and marketing related matters with media and served on Major League Baseball Properties Board of Directors.

 Dolich's creative marketing campaigns, which included the now famous "Billy Ball" radio and TV ads, helped change the sports marketing landscape in the Bay Area.

-While Dolich was in Oakland, the A’s made three consecutive appearances in the World Series, including a sweep of the San Francisco Giants in 1989 to win the “Battle of the Bay” and the world championship.
+While Dolich was in Oakland, the A's made three consecutive appearances in the World Series, including a sweep of the San Francisco Giants in 1989 to win the “Battle of the Bay” and the world championship.

 Life in California

-After leaving the Athletics, Dolich spent one year as the President/COO of the NBA’s Golden State Warriors, where he helped transition the team’s management group to new ownership.
-He was responsible for the team’s day-to-day operations, and repositioned the Warriors marketing, merchandising, community relations, game entertainment and arena operations.
+After leaving the Athletics, Dolich spent one year as the President/COO of the NBA's Golden State Warriors, where he helped transition the team's management group to new ownership.
+He was responsible for the team's day-to-day operations, and repositioned the Warriors marketing, merchandising, community relations, game entertainment and arena operations.

 In 1995, Dolich took a step out on his own and opened a company, Dolich & Associates.
 The Alameda, California, based group worked in the business development side of the sports and lifestyle entertainment industry, emphasizing strategic planning, management, marketing, sales, promotions, public relations and career counseling.
-Clients included: Nike, the Oakland A’s, Seattle Mariners, San Jose Sharks, Questec, the 1994 U.S. World Cup, Cal Athletic Department, Stanford Athletic Department, Northern Virginia Baseball, Reno Air Races, Sun Microsystems, Cable Car Basketball Classic, America One, Ladies League Baseball, Ladbroke Racing and the Sacramento River Cats.
+Clients included: Nike, the Oakland A's, Seattle Mariners, San Jose Sharks, Questec, the 1994 U.S. World Cup, Cal Athletic Department, Stanford Athletic Department, Northern Virginia Baseball, Reno Air Races, Sun Microsystems, Cable Car Basketball Classic, America One, Ladies League Baseball, Ladbroke Racing and the Sacramento River Cats.

 Then, from 1998 to 2000, Dolich worked as the executive vice president for Tickets.com in Costa Mesa, California.
-At Tickets.com, he was responsible for developing and implementing the company’s multi-regional marketing and sales strategies.
+At Tickets.com, he was responsible for developing and implementing the company's multi-regional marketing and sales strategies.

+Ownership Bid (1999)

+In 1999, Dolich partnered with Robert Piccinini in a bid to purchase the Oakland Athletics and build a new ballpark in Oakland.
+Then-Commissioner Bud Selig and other owners tabled a vote and the deal fell apart.